tinusn/angular-typescript/README.md

 * tsd reinstall --save --overwrite

 **Structure**
-This webapp is build using TypeScript and SASS and follows most of john pappas angular styleguide.
+This webapp is build using TypeScript and CSS (postcss with cssnext) and follows most of john pappas angular styleguide.

 The meaning of the directories: app/ -- contains all your source code (meaning not the compiled output nor any vendor libs)